vittoriop17/thesis_project/data/MRPC/README.md

 Instead, it will be only used to extract validation data (25% of the training set).
 The training dataset will be constructed automatically using the **SILVER SET CONSTRUCTION TECHNIQUE**.

+The files
+- train_set.tsv
+- dev_set__scenario_0.tsv

+are both extracted from msr_paraphrase_train.txt using a 90-10 split.
+Both datasets contain ground truth labels.
+In this way, it is possible to fine-tune the models with real labels and compare it with the automatic training set construction technique

 # Silver Set Construction
 The Silver Set is built using the _extract_sentence_pairs_ and _label_sentence_pairs_ functions (check module silver_set_construction.py)